 Categories: Dead Key FOBS

-Open a Hyundai, Genesis and Kia with a Dead Key Fob
+Open a Hyundai with a Dead Key Fob

-How to Open a Hyundai, Genesis and Kia with a Dead Key Fob
+How to Open a Hyundai with a Dead Key Fob

 Retrieving the mechanical key

-For a Hyundai, Genesis and Kia, press and hold the release button at the key ring end of the remote control or ‘clicker’ and pull the key ring to remove mechanical key.
+To use the most common Hyundai key fobs, press and hold the release button at the key ring end of the remote control or ‘clicker’ and pull the key ring to remove mechanical key.
 Use the key to unlock the driver’s door.
+They too remain in limited use today (2025).

 If a key hole is visible, use the key to unlock the driver’s door.

-Genesis has also introduced new digital access options, which has resulted in a mechanical key being supplied separately from yet another new fob!
-It is removed by putting a little pressure on the long end and pushing it out.
-This is a prescription for disaster, as it can easily be lost or simply left behind, so by all means activate the additional unlock features described below!
+In our opinion, this development is a prescription for disaster, as the mechanical keys can easily be lost or simply left behind, so by all means activate the additional unlock features described below!

 Hidden Keyholes